Fresh Berry Watermelon Fruit Salad topped with lime mint dressing is the perfect light summer side dish. We love this easy watermelon salad recipe!

 Here’s What Goes Into Watermelon Fruit Salad:

 Rather than playing around with too many colors (like oranges, mangos, pineapple, bananas or kiwi), this watermelon salad keeps to a really tight color palette.
 I love how pretty it looks!
-Here’s what you’ll need:
+Here’s what you’ll need for this fresh fruit salad:

 - Fresh Watermelon.
 You can’t make watermelon fruit salad without plenty of fresh watermelon!
-I like to use seedless watermelon and cut it into a small dice here, so the watermelon isn’t too much larger than the berries.
+I like to use seedless watermelon and cut it into bite-size pieces here, so the watermelon isn’t too much larger than the berries.
 It makes for a prettier presentation & makes this salad easier to eat than when its cut into large chunks–win-win!

 - Blueberries.
 The pretty pop of blue adds such beautiful flavor to this yummy watermelon berry fruit salad.
 It makes it extra perfect for things like Memorial Day, 4th of July, and Labor Day!